-A CA's agreement between itself and other entities (such as Cross Certification Bridge Authority) shall specify additional indemnification terms between the CA and entity (such as indemnification of the Cross Certification Bridge Authority).
+A CA's agreement between itself and other entities (such as Cross Certification Bridge Authority) must specify additional indemnification terms between the CA and entity (such as indemnification of the Cross Certification Bridge Authority).
 Additionally, a CAs CPS may provide further indemnification terms.

-9.10 Term and Termination
+9.10 TERM AND TERMINATION